 A watershed is an area of land from which water drains to a common surface water feature such as a stream, lake, or wetland.
 Sand Bar and Tomahawk are part of the 177,850-acre Upper St. Croix and Eau Claire Rivers (USCECR) Watershed that includes all of the St. Croix drainage above the Gordon dam.
-The watershed is mostly forested (83.90%) with some wetlands (9.49%) and some developed land (6.69%; Figure 4; Figure 5).
+The watershed is mostly forested (83.90%) with some wetlands (9.49%) and some developed land (6.69%; Figure 6; Figure 7).
 It contains 153 miles of streams and river (77% are in good condition), 7,654 acres of lakes, and 13964 acres of wetlands.

 Because these lakes are land-locked, they do not significantly contribute to the larger USCECR Watershed.
-Instead, they have smaller catchments that contribute small amounts of surface run off to the lakes (Figure 4).
+Instead, they have smaller catchments that contribute small amounts of surface run off to the lakes (Figure 6).
 For Sand Bar, this area is approximately 566.36 acres, and Tomahawk's catchment area is about 372.59 acres (Table 1).
 Combined, this area covers 1.47mi2, which is just a fraction of the USCECR Watershed.
-Both catchments are mostly forested with some wetlands (including the lakes) and small amounts of development (Figure 4; Figure 5; Table 1).
-There is also a very small portion of agriculture, as well as areas of barren land than can be attributed to natural sand deposits (Figure 4; Figure 5; Table 1).
+Both catchments are mostly forested with some wetlands (including the lakes) and small amounts of development (Figure 6; Figure 7; Table 1).
+There is also a very small portion of agriculture, as well as areas of barren land than can be attributed to natural sand deposits (Figure 6; Figure 7; Table 1).
+To the west and north of Sand Bar Lake are several smaller lakes and potholes.
+During extremely high water, these other bodies of water may contribute overland flow to the lakes.

 Both the USCECR Watershed and the catchment areas fall within the Northwest Sand Ecological Landscape - a large glacial outwash system with flat plains and kettle lakes.
 The soils are deep sands with little organic material and nutrients.
 The vegetation is dominated by jack pine and scrub oak forest and barrens with some white and red pine forests.
+The forest in these areas has undergone several changes since the early logging era.

-Figure 4: Upper St. Croix and Eau Claire Rivers Watershed (right) and Sand Bar and Tomahawk Lake catchment area land cover (left; NLCD, 2019)
+Figure 6: Upper St. Croix and Eau Claire Rivers Watershed (right) and Sand Bar and Tomahawk Lake catchment area land cover (left; NLCD, 2019)

-Figure 5: Percent land cover for the Upper St. Croix and Eau Claire Rivers Watershed and the Sand Bar and Tomahawk Lakes catchment basins
+Figure 7: Percent land cover for the Upper St. Croix and Eau Claire Rivers Watershed and the Sand Bar and Tomahawk Lakes catchment basins